diegopetrucci/Marvel-API-demo/README.md

-# Plum-interview-demo
+# Marvel API demo
-A solution for Plum's iOS take-home test in SwiftUI and Combine
+A simple master-detail client in SwiftUI and Combine